LANC

 LANC (Logic Application Control Bus System or Local Application Control Bus System), also known as Control-L is a hardware and software communication protocol invented by Sony that synchronizes cameras.

 The LANC terminal on Sony and other manufacturers' camcorders lets accessories, such as tripods with a control handle, control the camera over a cable connected to the LANC port instead of using buttons on the camera.
 It is also available on many still cameras, where it is called ACC (the Sony DSC-xxxx series of cameras).

 The bi-directional protocol is made up of 8 (8-bit) bytes, usually clocked by the camera at 9600 bit/s.
 Each frame of bytes occurs in sync with the beginning of each video frame (NTSC or PAL).
 The physical connector is either a 5-pin mini-DIN connector and jack or a 2.5mm 3-conductor phone jack and plug (TRS connector).

-In newer Sony digital Handycam(R) camcorders with 10-pin multi-A/V remote terminal jacks, LANC is available, but not directly accessible without making a home-made adapter cable or a pre-made cable by Sony Part# J-6082-535-A. Sony RM-AV2 Remote Commander is an example of a LANC controller that plugs into the Sony 10-pin multi-A/V remote terminal jack.
+In newer Sony digital Handycam camcorders with 10-pin multi-A/V remote terminal jacks, LANC is available, but not directly accessible without making a home-made adapter cable or a pre-made cable by Sony Part# J-6082-535-A. Sony RM-AV2 Remote Commander is an example of a LANC controller that plugs into the Sony 10-pin multi-A/V remote terminal jack.

-Starting with the 2015 model year, Sony has switched to a special 15 pin multiport connecter that looks similar to a USB connector.
+Starting with the 2015 model year, Sony has switched to a special 15 pin multiport connector that looks similar to a USB connector.
 However, it has 15 pins inside the connector, where a USB connection has 5.
 Currently, only the Sony VPR-RM1 controller works with Sony camcorders from 2015 and newer.

 Sony "Control-S" is a similar interface, but is uni-directional, providing control-only, and not feedback from the controlled device.

 Panasonic Control-M is a similar 5-pin mini-DIN bi-directional interface and protocol with a different implementation.